Pittsburgh Courier: Later years and legacy

-The Courier's decline can be attributed in large part to advances during the Civil Rights Movement, because as white publications included more African-American news, circulation steadily fell.Glasco, p.
-93. Also, the paper struggled without the financial expertise of the late Ira Lewis.
+The Courier's decline can be attributed in large part to advances during the Civil Rights Movement, because as white publications included more African American news, circulation steadily fell.
+Also, the paper struggled without the financial expertise of the late Ira Lewis.

 P.L.
 Prattis, a career journalist, rose from city editor in 1936, to managing editor in 1948, to executive editor of the Pittsburgh Courier in 1956.
 In 1947, Prattis was unanimously granted membership in the US Senate and House press galleries by the executive committee of the Periodical Correspondents Association.
-That year he was the first African-American journalist permitted to enter the United States Congress via the Periodical Press Galleries of the United States Congress.
+That year he was the first African American journalist permitted to enter the United States Congress via the Periodical Press Galleries of the United States Congress.
 He remained executive editor until 1965.
 In 1965, Prattis retired from the Courier after John H. Sengstacke purchased the ailing paper.

 Some prominent contributors to the Courier were Joel Augustus Rogers, who worked as a journalist for the Courier in the 1920s, and Sam Milai, editorial cartoonist for the Courier for 33 years.
 The Courier was the first to spot the talent of a young William Gardner Smith, who was hired by the Courier while still in high school.
 This was in 1943, some years before he gained attention as an expatriate novelist and journalist living in France.
 Trezzvant Anderson covered the early years of the civil rights movement for the paper.